ankoroma/data-440-project/README.md

 <b>Animated Time Series Plot</b>
 - The <i>hi.gif</i> file, located in the <i>viz</i> folder, was created in R.
-  - Each frame represent the daily trending news starting from Jan 16, 2020 - Jul 18, 2020.
+  - Each frame represents the daily trending news starting from Jan 16, 2020 - Jul 18, 2020.